harrisonmlima/loki/README.md

 Alert Manager: http://localhost:8282/
 Aplicação: http://localhost/swagger
 Grafana: http://localhost:9090/
+Loki: For access loki, you have to use port-forward, kubectl port-forward svc/loki 3101:3101 then access http://localhost:3100/metrics
 Promtail: For access promtail, you have to use port-forward of one of the pods, kubectl port-forward pod/POD_NAME 3101:3101 then access http://localhost:3101